algorand/pyteal/docs/state.rst

    # replace 2 bytes starting from the 0'th byte  by `Ne` in the box named `wordleBox`
    App.box_replace(Bytes("wordleBox"), Int(0), Bytes("Ne"))

-:any:`App.box_put` writes the full contents to a pre-existing box, as is mentioned in `Create Boxes`_.
+:any:`App.box_put` writes the full contents to a pre-existing box, as is mentioned in `Creating Boxes`_.

 .. _Reading from a Box: